victorkingi/shelly/README.md

 # Shelly

-Credit to [CodePulse](https://www.youtube.com/watch?v=Eythq9848Fg&list=PLZQftyCk7_SdoVexSmwy_tBgs7P0b97yD) for providing a high level view of how [BASIC](https://en.wikipedia.org/wiki/BASIC) programming language was created.
-He's playlist provides a guide to creating an intepretor but this project pushes the idea further to a language with an assembly-like compile target.
+**Credit to [CodePulse](https://www.youtube.com/watch?v=Eythq9848Fg&list=PLZQftyCk7_SdoVexSmwy_tBgs7P0b97yD) for providing a high level view of how [BASIC](https://en.wikipedia.org/wiki/BASIC) programming language was created.
+He provides a guide to creating an intepreter but this project pushes the idea further to a language with an assembly-like compile target.**

-A programming language still in development that compiles down to an instruction set used in `vm.py`.
+### A programming language still in development that compiles down to an instruction set used in `vm.py`.
 This programming language helps to solve a common problem I have had with managing complex databases i.e. keeping track of sales records in a company where sometimes, a wrong input leads to an impossible problem to fix.

 Given the instruction set provided, we can have a more fluid database where wrong inputs can easily be replaced and kept track of while still preserving the integrity of the world state.
 The world state is represented as a hash `string` type.